 Thank your lucky stars you're alive, fit & well enough to throw yourself out of the comfort of your warm house and TV distractions and into the natural arena of the spectacular and famous Scottish rivers in pursuit of a perfect Spring salmon.
-February's another special month in the Scottish salmon fishing calendar if you care to look closely enough.
+Fast approaching February is another special month in the Scottish salmon fishing calendar if you care to look closely enough.

 Memorable February Salmon Fishing

 February can bring with it a vast array of water and weather conditions that we often assume are not great for salmon fishing.
 February can be wet & cold or sometimes even bright and warm if the north wind isn't present.
 I've been out in the boat on the Tay in February where the sun was so intense through the clear early Spring atmosphere that my 2 salmon fishing guests decided to take their shirts off.
 They both got sun burned and turned up the following day looking like 2 boiled lobsters!
 You'd never believe that's possible during February but that is indeed factual.
 Nothing however beats the sheer physical beauty of a February Springer is you're clever enough to get in front of one.